asreview/.github/profile/README.md

 <img width="80%" height="80%" src="https://raw.githubusercontent.com/asreview/asreview-artwork/master/LogoASReview/SVG/GitHub_Repo_Card_Transparent.svg">
 </p>

 First things first, welcome to the ASReview organization!
-ASReview is a research project at Utrecht University, which uses state-of-the-art active learning techniques to solve one of the most interesting challenges in screening large amounts of text: there’s not enough time to read everything! ⏲️ ASReview LAB, **free and open source software** for screening large amounts of textual data in a smarter way 🤓, has **over 125k downloads ⬇️** and is being used amongst more than **100 organizations 🏛️**.
+ASReview is a research project at Utrecht University, which uses state-of-the-art active learning techniques to solve one of the most interesting challenges in screening large amounts of text: there’s not enough time to read everything!
+ASReview LAB, **free and open source software** for screening large amounts of textual data in a smarter way 🤓, has **over 125k downloads ⬇️** and is being used amongst more than **100 organizations 🏛️**.

 ### 👐 Open Source

 The best part about ASReview?
-It is completely free 🐦, installed locally 💻 and open source:
+It is completely free, installed locally and open source:

 Open source means:
  - From fixing spelling mistakes to implementing your ideas, anybody can [contribute to the project](https://github.com/asreview/asreview/blob/master/CONTRIBUTING.md)!
  - You can dive into the history and see where ASReview started (but you have to go back a long while 🕵️).
  - There is no black-box anymore ⬛, everything is transparent 👓.

-Since we are talking about open source and free software anyway ☝️, please consider [giving ASReview a star ⭐](https://github.com/asreview/asreview) on GitHub to increase the visibility of the project 🤩.
+Since we are talking about open source and free software anyway ☝️, please consider [giving ASReview a star ⭐](https://github.com/asreview/asreview) on GitHub to increase the visibility of the project.
 [Donations](https://asreview.nl/donate/) 💛 also make sure that the software remains freely available to everyone, please help to keep it that way.

 ### 🗺️ A roadmap to all that is ASReview
 To help you on your way to find the information you are looking for, take a look below:
   - A-Z of the ASReview project: [The documentation](https://asreview.readthedocs.io/en/latest/index.html) 📕
   - More general information can be found on [the website](https://asreview.nl/) 🌍, including:
     -  [The download page](https://asreview.nl/download/)
-    -  [Blogposts](https://asreview.nl/blog/) on a whole range of subjects, from **simulation tutorials** 🤖 to **handy tools** 🔧 and **release updates**!
+    -  [Blogposts](https://asreview.nl/blog/) on a whole range of subjects, from **simulation tutorials** 🤖 to **handy tools** 🔧 and **release updates**
-    -  [Research output](https://asreview.nl/research/) showing you all the projects on which the research and development team has been working on 💪
+    -  [Research output](https://asreview.nl/research/) showing you all the projects on which the research and development team has been working on
-  - In case you may have questions, you can visit our [discussion board](https://github.com/asreview/asreview/discussions) and post your question 📝
+  - In case you may have questions, you can visit our [discussion board](https://github.com/asreview/asreview/discussions) and post your question

 It is important to keep up-to-date with the latest release of ASReview LAB.
 The software is developing at a mind-blowing 🤯 rate, so you really don't want to miss out!
 Want to get notified when a new release is available?
 [Sign up](asreview.nl/newsletter) for the newsletter 📰!